grafana/pyroscope/docs/sources/operators-guide/deploy-kubernetes/_index.md

 ## Before you begin

-The instructions that follow are common across any flavor of Kubernetes.
-They also assume that you know how to install a Kubernetes cluster, and configure and operate it.
+The instructions that follow are common across any flavor of Kubernetes and assume that you know how to install, configure, and operate a Kubernetes cluster.
+And that you know how to use `kubectl`.

-It also assumes that you have an understanding of what the `kubectl` command does.

-> **Caution:** Do not use this getting-started procedure in a production environment.
+> **Caution:** Do not use this getting started procedure in a production environment.

 Hardware requirements: